senjinthedragon/EggyGoodness/README.md

 * Raw scrambled egg in a furnace makes scrambled eggs.
 * Differently processed eggs satisfy your hunger in different ways.
 Some also saturate you more then others.
 * Wolves and dogs like processed eggs too!

+Version 1.0
+* The original mod where you could simply bake an egg by sticking it in a fueled furnace.

 ###Compiling Eggy Goodness
 IMPORTANT: Please report any issues you have, there might be some problems with the documentation!